buildelinux/buildelinux/docs/embedded_systems/debugging/serial_debug.md

 # BeagleBone Black Debugging

-_by Javier Vega | December 11, 2019_
+_Javier Vega | December 11, 2019_

 ---

 ## Introduction
-As an embedded developer, you always want to know what your Microcontroller is doing at any time.
+In this article, I will describe how to setup a serial cable for debugging your BeagleBone Black.
-Sometimes, it is challenging to know what the board is doing as it boots unless you have a serial debugger.
+As an embedded developer, it is crutial to understand what your board is doing as it initializes.
-The USB-to-serial cable becomes really useful when building a Linux distribution or when there are problems with your current Linux Image.
+If you experience booting issues, you might want to gather as much information from the early stages of initialization.
+This will give you a better understanding of the issue, instead of randomly trying to solve an unknown problem.

+For example, you build a server for the BeagleBone Black.
+You want the server to start running as soon as the BeagleBone boots, so you add it to the initialization script.
+When you boot your board, the server is not running and you have no clue why.
+To find a solution, you first need to find the problem using a [USB-to-TTL Serial Cable](https://elinux.org/Beagleboard:BeagleBone_Black_Serial).
+It becomes imposible to find issues of this kind without knowing were the system stoped working.
+In addition, if you are building a new Linux distribution, a serial cable is fundamental.
-It helps you find issues in the `BootLoader` or in the `Linux Kernel` as they initialize.
+It will help you find issues in the `BootLoader` or the `Linux Kernel` as they starts execute.

-This tutorial, will guide you step-by-step on how to setup a serial cable to debug the BeagleBone Black.
+## Requirements
+* A Linux machine running `Ubuntu 18.04+`
+* `screen` Linux tool, to install it run `sudo apt-get install screen`

 ## General Steps
 1. Connect your USB side of the serial cable to your Host machine.